DanielMoscoso/100day_challenge/Readme.txt

 		-The cars would pick a random location and color, but would keep the same distance coverage once they reset.
 Now they also get a new distance coverage, making the game completely random in all aspects.
+		-The player loses, and the game stops if Timmy gets hit by a car.
 ===============================================================================